oreitan/mobile-app-development-s20/guides/README.md

 ## Exercise Check & Report
-1. If you did not get any response to confirm your submission within 48 hours, please ping me.
-2. When checking is over, you will receive a the score and the check report in moodle.
+* When checking is over, you will receive a the score and the check report in moodle.
-3. If you will get the source code back, you should look for my comments in the code (use `find` to look for `$Review$:`).
+* If you will get the source code back, you should look for my comments in the code (use `find` to look for `$Review$:`).

-<div style="color:red"><b>Note:</b><div>
+* All appeals regarding the exercise, must be sent to `levi.ziv@gmail.com` (all other channels will be ignored)

-Any kind of violence of this document guidelines - will lead to score penalty.<br>
+> Any kind of violence of this document guidelines - will lead to score penalty.<br>
-This document might be updated from time to time - please make sure to be aligned.
+This document might be updated from time to time - please make sure to be aligned each submission.